Musings of a Martial Arts Mom

 Older Daughter is on a training break while she's in college, but she's said she plans to return to the mats soon, maybe to try a new style.
 We're thrilled she still has interest in training.

 Since we moved to Kansas City, we've tried a couple of schools here for Younger Daughter.
-Due to scheduling conflicts and whatnot, it was hard to find a fit, but I think we've finally found a local TKD school to settle into.
+Due to scheduling conflicts and whatnot, it was hard to find a fit, and she's been in several different styles/systems.

 I was a martial arts mom first.

-During taekwondo class, I look like just another parent on the sidelines, fiddling with my phone and watching the kids do their thing.
-I like to think I'm better than most parents because I do not interrupt or coach from the sidelines, ever - I leave dealing with Younger Daughter to the instructors and I keep my mouth shut while they're training.
+During my child's class, I look like just another parent on the sidelines, fiddling with my phone and watching the kids do their thing.
+I like to think I'm better than most parents because I do not interrupt or coach from the sidelines, ever - I leave dealing with my kidlet to the instructors and I keep my mouth shut while they're training.

-As for the style and the school, I made this choice for all the same reasons other martial arts parents do.
+As for the style and the school, I made the choices I did for my own kids for all the same reasons other martial arts parents do.

 Martial arts fundamentals - learning to move like a martial artist, developing a martial arts brain.